Typical A-level offer

 The breakdown below provides an illustration of what you might study during the three year degree scheme.

-In your first year you will explore topics in algebra and calculus, geometry and differential equations, probability and statistics, and mathematical analysis.
+In your first year you will explore topics in:

 How will I be taught?